kaggwe-marvin/kaggwe-marvin-resume/content/about.md

 +++
 date = '2025-06-27T13:45:13-07:00'
 draft = false
-title: "About Kaggwe Marvin"
+title = "About Kaggwe Marvin"
-description: "Learn about Kaggwe Marvin, a passionate software developer and indie hacker specializing in web development, with experience in modern frameworks and technologies." aliases = ["about-us", "about-hugo", "contact"] author = "Kaggwe Marvin"
+description = "Learn about Kaggwe Marvin, a passionate software developer and indie hacker specializing in web development, with experience in modern frameworks and technologies." aliases = ["about-us", "about-hugo", "contact"] author = "Kaggwe Marvin"
 +++